 And the poor old Raftis statue’s head?
 According to Collignon’s summary of the French consul Giraud’s correspondence from the late 17th century, a nasty Venetian ship captain whacked it off for a souvenir sometime around 1673!
 Such drama, such intrigue.
 By the way, Collignon wrote a really fascinating account of 17th-century Porto Rafti based on Giraud’s letters: apparently there was a booming nut export business going then, as well as outgoing shipments of Attic resin, honey, and silk.
 Many distinguished foreign consuls and merchants were in residence, and had various disputes over taxes with local sailors and officials.
 Clearly a lot had changed by the time of Dodwell’s visit in 1805, when the entire area was abandoned!

-One thing that the old accounts agree on is that the statue was used as a lighthouse to keep sailors from smashing into the Raftis islet at night, which is cool.
+An interesting suggestion by Vermeule is that the statue could have been used as a lighthouse to keep sailors from smashing into the Raftis islet at night, which is a cool idea.
 I can imagine that this big marble figure with a sort of Headless Horseman flame head lurking atop the pyramid of Raftis would have looked very very extra!

 When it comes to any of the other questions about the Raftis, where the statue came from or who put it there, most of the accounts related to the statue are impossible to corroborate, and several contradict each other, so it seems very unlikely that additional efforts to enlighten its background would be fruitful.
 Of course, there’s always more room for idle speculation, but maybe that’s not the best use of BEARS’ time.
 It is helpful that the statue has been there drawing travelers to the bay for hundreds of years, since their other comments give us interesting accounts of what the bay was like a long time ago.
 Too bad they didn’t know how to read surface pottery, or we’d also have a better idea of the extent of ancient settlement in the area too.